Do I have to obtain employees' consent in order to collect their personal data?

 - any law that requires or authorizes the data collection;

 - the transfer of data to other countries or international organizations, and the level of protection the data will receive by the other country or international organization (if applicable);

-- the recipient(s) and the nature/category of the data
+- the recipient(s), or the categories of recipients, and the nature/category of the data;

 HR Best Practices: Before processing personal employee information, assess whether there is a legal, contractual or legitimate interest that would justify the processing.
 Consent may be necessary in certain cases.